nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

   - `mat` - a feature count matrix with features as rows and samples as columns
   - `cpm_threshold = 1000` - threshold to identify abundant features

-  **Returns:** a species relative abundance matrix with samples and species as rows and column, respectively.
+  **Returns:** a species relative abundance matrix, `abund_features.m`, with samples and species as rows and columns, respectively.
 </details>

 ##### count_to_rel_abundance()